 Recovery from male breast reduction surgery is relatively straightforward.
 First, make sure you have a responsible friend or relative who can take you home from your procedure.
 You may need some at-home assistance for the first few days as well.

 As with any major procedure, it’s important to follow the directions of your doctor.
 They will give you a number of care steps to follow through with after your surgery.
-This includes wearing compression garments that can help promote healthy healing, reduce fluid accumulation, and better contour the chest.
+This includes wearing compression garments and chest exercises that can help promote healthy healing, reduce fluid accumulation, and better contour the chest.

 It’s not uncommon to have some mild discomfort and swelling after your surgery.
 This swelling can last for several weeks up to several months.
 You’ll need to refrain from doing any strenuous exercise during the first two weeks after surgery.
 After four weeks, you’ll be able to do some more intense exercise.
 Finally, after six weeks of recovery, you can return to your full range of activities and resume a normal life.